 Game of Thrones Tour

-Similarly, Brit Movie Tours is the company that actually transports the cast and crew onto set.
+Similarly, Stones and Thrones is the company that actually transports the cast and crew onto the set.
 This means they have the insider knowledge other tour companies can only dream of.
-Jim knew plenty of spoilers and secrets for S7 including the cameo appearance of a certain ginger haired singer and the return of a very special character (that even the cast didn’t know about until he/she turned up on set).
+Jim knew plenty of spoilers and secrets for S7 including the cameo appearance of a certain ginger-haired singer and the return of a very special character (that even the cast didn’t know about until he/she turned up on set).
 However, Jim couldn’t tell us anything because anyone who is affiliated with Game of Thrones is sworn to secrecy.
-You are not even allowed to take your mobile phone out of your pocket on set; if you did you would be automatically escorted away for good.
+You are not even allowed to take your mobile phone out of your pocket onset; if you did you would be automatically escorted away for good.

 Before our first stop in Carnlough we saw many Game of Thrones sights during our drive.
 We passed THE Wall (but the minibus couldn’t slow down enough for me to capture a decent photo), Ballygally Castle which is the haunted hotel the cast stayed at throughout 2011, and Ballycastle, a new S7 filming location where *SPOILER ALERT* Jon and Daenerys finally meet.
 Yes, Emilia Clarke had to leave her sunny life in Spain and Morocco for cold and rainy Northern Ireland.
 Gail also recommended an app “Game of Thrones Filming Locations Northern Ireland” which shows you everywhere in Northern Ireland that was used in the filming of the show.
 You wouldn’t have guessed that any of the Dothraki scenes were filmed in Northern Ireland, huh?